Barmaley13/barcap/README.md

 Finally, `device_list.py` facilitates in selecting right camera.
 In case you might have multiple cameras connected to your computer.

+## Device List
+There is a little device utility that can help you discover connected cameras to the computer.
+As of right now the sub package works only on Windows.
+Also, we decided that this is optional addition so it won't be compiled by default.

+In order to compile navigate to `setup.py` script and uncomment lines for the `WindowsDevice` extension.
+Reinstall `barcap` using `setup.py` script.

 ## Additional Info and Questions

 Shoot me email at `kirill at kbelyayev.com` if you have any questions, suggestions, improvements, additions and etc.